Yue-Zhengyuan/Lectures/Condensed_Matter/Zero-T_Green_Function/Correlation_Function.md

 + \sum_{n \ge 1} e^{-iE_n T} \ket{\Psi_n} \braket{\Psi_n}{0}
 $$

 Note that the Hamiltonian is time-independent, thus the time evolution operator takes the simple exponential form.
-Taking the limit $T \to \infty(1-i\epsilon)$, all the higher excited states will die out compared to the ground state; thus
+Taking the limit $T \to \infty(1-i\epsilon)$, all the higher excited states will die out compared to the ground state (here an **energy gap** between the ground state and the first excited state is assumed); thus

 $$
 \ket{\Psi_0} = \lim_{T \to \infty(1-i\epsilon)}